pozil/apex-security-update-summer21/README.md

 ## Requirements

-A Java JDK or JRE version 11.
+A Java JDK or JRE version 11 or higher.

 ## Instructions